denzgrant/Employee-Management-System/README.md

   <h1>Team Profile Generator</h1>
   <p>Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
 Often these interfaces are known as Content Management Systems.
-This application is used for managing a company's employees using node, inquirer, and MySQL.
+This application is used for managing a company's employees using Node.js, inquirer, and MySQL.
  <br>
 <img src="/ezgif.com-crop.gif" alt="demogif">
 </p>